Be a Community Based Care Coordination Partner

 Funding

-The amount awarded will be $165,148.05 per CBW in the proposal.
-This amount can cover staff salary and benefits, administration, relevant and appropriate technology costs, related travel, and client incidental costs.
+is expected to be $234,000 for placement of one CBW at one organization This amount can cover staff salary and benefits, administration, relevant and appropriate technology costs, related travel, and client incidental costs.

 Any contract awarded as a result of this procurement is contingent upon funding availability.
 BHT will negotiate contracts with payers (state, federal, local, managed care, etc.) for sustainable and ongoing funding to meet community needs and community health outcomes, creating a braided funding model.
 BHT will determine the best funding streams to meet partner and community needs, and the partner will bill BHT directly.